Distilleries/Expendable/README.md

 Method | Detail
 ------ | ------
-getFillable | Return the table of fillable field getChoice   | Return a table with in key the id and the value the libelle scopeSearch | Query scope to search in all columns getAllColumnsNames | Get all the columns of your table
+getChoice   | Return a table with in key the id and the value the libelle scopeSearch | Query scope to search in all columns getAllColumnsNames | Get all the columns of your table